usdot-jpo-ode/wzdx/README.md

 1. [`create-feed`](/create-feed), which contains information regarding the creation of a WZDx feed, e.g., feed format, example feed outputs, JSON schemas, and validation tools.
-2. [`feed-content`](/feed-content), which details the data content of the WZDx specification, including data tables, field names and types, enumerations.
+2. [`spec-content`](/spec-content), which details the data content of the WZDx specification, including data tables, field names and types, and enumerations.

 A third directory- [`images`](/images) - contains the images that are referenced throughout the repository.